MENU

 And EVs are just the tip of the iceberg.
 Battery storage technology has already changed the world around us beyond what seemed imaginable just a couple of decades ago.
 Today we largely take for granted the fact that we are carrying with us what amounts to a very powerful computer which can give us 24/7 access to tools an information which can make a huge difference to our lives, all powered by battery technology.

 Our world is changing, and long with it our view of that world and of the impact that we have on it.
 Advances in lithium technology will continue to drive advances in technology across all areas of our lives and will continue to power the profound changes and huge leaps forward that we have already started to take.
+The huge improvements in manufacturing capacity and the lower unit costs are allowing for this energy transition to happen, with the backbone being the lithion-ion battery platform.

 Click to enlarge image